An overall feel about 89bio Inc. (NASDAQ: ETNB) stock in the current moment? - The Dwinnex

-In the latest session, 89bio Inc. (NASDAQ: ETNB) closed at $9.33 up 11.07% from its previous closing price of $8.40.
-In other words, the price has increased by $+0.93 from its previous closing price.
-On the day, 1049863 shares were traded.
-ETNB stock price reached its highest trading level at $9.44 during the session, while it also had its lowest trading level at $8.25.
+In the latest session, 89bio Inc. (NASDAQ: ETNB) closed at $9.86 down -6.54% from its previous closing price of $10.55.
+In other words, the price has decreased by -$0.69 from its previous closing price.
+On the day, 5229856 shares were traded.
+ETNB stock price reached its highest trading level at $10.07 during the session, while it also had its lowest trading level at $7.02.

 5 Undervalued Stocks For 2023